Clean and Organize Messy Data Using Excel's Text to Columns Feature

 - Tab

-- Use Text to Columns for importing CSV or TXT files to clean them instantly
+- 📂 Use it when importing CSV or TXT files for instant cleanup.

-- Combine with Flash Fill or formulas for more transformations
+- ⚙️ Combine with Flash Fill or Excel formulas for advanced transformations.

 🎓 Learn More with Other Levels

-📺 Watch free tutorials on our Other Levels YouTube Channel, and learn Microsoft Excel from beginner to advanced.
+- 📺 Watch step-by-step tutorials on our Other Levels YouTube Channel — from beginner basics to advanced data dashboards.

-- Using Formulas Create a Running Total in Microsoft Excel
+- Using Formulas to Create a Running Total in Microsoft Excel

-- Quickly Replace Data with Find and Replace Function of Microsoft Excel
+- Quickly Replace Data with Find and Replace Function in Microsoft Excel

 - Easily Analyse Data with Microsoft Excel's Data Analysis Toolpak